-The Park Service and Fish and Wildlife Service spent years working with the public to finalize rules that would prevent hunting methods such as baiting bears with grease-soaked donuts in Denali National Preserve or crawling into bears’ dens and using flashlights to wake and kill mother bears and their cubs.
+The Park Service spent years working with the public to finalize rules that would prevent hunting methods such as baiting bears with grease-soaked donuts in Denali National Preserve or crawling into bears’ dens and using flashlights to wake and kill mother bears and their cubs.
 Learn more.Tell Alaska Governor Bill Walker to stop putting wildlife in the crosshairs, and withdraw the lawsuit.Please personalize your message by telling the governor 1) if you are an Alaskan, 2) if you have visited or plan to visit the state to see wildlife, or 3) any other information that would be helpful in protecting Alaska's bears and wolves.

 Protect Bears, Wolves and Wildlife Tourism